filipecamargos/JavaScript-Sandbox/README.md

 # JavaScript-Sandbox
-This is my JavaScript sandbox where I play with common coding challenges, write some algorithms and data structures.
+This is my JavaScript sandbox where I play with common coding challenges, write some test code, and write some algorithms and data structures.